History & Culture

 Sherry Farrell–Racette and Christi Belcourt share their knowledge of “The Flower Beadwork People” through art, research, and stories.
 Their art and written teachings are examples of the importance and uniqueness of Métis flower beadwork.
 These teachings continue to be taught in Métis communities and families.
 New generations of Métis are using this form of traditional art in modern ways to express themselves and tell their own stories.
 Educational institutions such as the Gabriel Dumont Institute and the Louis Riel Institute have created instructional manuals to support Métis people and others who want to learn floral beadwork.

-Securing Our Nation – The Métis Sash
+Weaving History – The Story of the Métis Sash

 Wrapped in Our Métis Identity – The Capote Jacket